Geoffrey H. Wright, VMD

 He started working at WVMC in 1991 as an associate veterinarian and became a partner in 1995.

-Dr. Ortiz shares his home with his wife and their three children, dog Daisy (an Airdale Terrier), and two cats, Teeka and Fluffy.
+Dr. Ortiz shares his home with his wife and their three children, dogs Jack and Khali and 2 cats Teeka & Fluffy.
 He enjoys cycling, skiing, hiking, jogging, and doing things with his family.

 Dr. Ortiz is our Director of Surgery here at Wright Veterinary Medical Center.
 As Surgery Director his role is to Maintain and Improve the Surgical Standards here at the hospital.